Where Do the Numbers Come From?

 - You must accept your award in order to receive funds.

 - If you receive a scholarship from an outside source that is not shown in your award, you must report it to the Financial Aid Office.

-- You must advise the Financial Aid Office if your living status changes (such as on-campus, with parents, etc.) as this may change the amount and type of awards you are qualified to receive.
+- You must advise the Financial Aid Office if your living status changes (such as on campus, with parents, etc.) as this may change the amount and types of awards you are qualified to receive.